oumayma-yakoubi/LangChainDefinitionsGenerator/README.md

 # LangChain Definitions Generator
+Generate definitions based on the user query using Langchain and Llama2

 ## LangChain
 Langchain is an open-source framework that enables developers working with artificial intelligence to combine large language models like GPT-4 with external data sources.